 This skills-based simulation course focuses on writing as an advocate for the accused and developing foundational practical skills and substantive legal knowledge needed to prepare a strong defense.
 The course focuses on the real cases of several indigent defendants convicted of federal crimes and is structured around preparing a direct appeal from the viewpoint of a solo practicing attorney appointed at the direct appeal stage.
 Each student will work on preparing one defendant’s case throughout the semester. » more info

 Writing: Electronic Discovery

-Professor Sarah Powell and Professor Rebecca Rich each teach a section of this advanced writing seminar that helps prepare students for the types of writing that are common to all civil litigation, while introducing them to electronic discovery.
+Professors Sarah Powell and Rebecca Rich each teach a section of this advanced writing seminar that helps prepare students for the types of writing that are common to all civil litigation, while introducing them to electronic discovery.
 Writing assignments will all surround one hypothetical federal lawsuit that raises electronic discovery issues that arise in most civil litigation.
 Students will be associates in a hypothetical law firm and will handle the electronic discovery aspects of the firm’s defense of the lawsuit. » more info

 This workshop provides students the opportunity to share their scholarship with other students.
 Students present their writings and receive feedback from peers and guidance from faculty advisors. » more info